 Here’s a marketing secret many independent artists don’t know:

 Many artists know the importance of having a social media presence and following.
 So we won’t go into too much detail about that besides remembering to post content regularly, study hashtags and trends, and create engaging videos.
 (Video is king in content right now).

 However, what most artists don’t know is that social media is only an awareness and branding tool.
-It is actually not a great converting platform.
-That means social media will not directly generate any substantial revenue for an artist.
-And if you remember from reading previously in this post; labels are driven by profit.
+It is not a great converting platform.
+That means social media will not generate any substantial revenue, and if you remember from reading previously in this post; labels are driven by profit.